 Sí, puede dejar equipaje adicional en nuestra oficina de forma gratuita.

-The minimum group size is 4 people and the maximum group size is 15 people.
+The minimum group size for private tours is 2 people and the maximum group size is 15 people.
 There will be an assistant guide for groups over 12.

 I did the 4-day Lares trek with my husband and our friend this October, and it was everything we had hoped for and more!
 The Lares Hotsprings themselves were a wonderfully relaxing way to start our journey, and the scenery as we worked our way through the stunning and remote countryside was truly breathtaking.
 However, we wouldn’t have gotten half as much out of our journey if it hadn’t been for our guide, Dorien, who literally and figuratively opened doors into the lives of the local Peruvians along the way.
 Across dozens of miles of hiking, he patiently and candidly answered all our (many!) questions about his country and culture, covering topics related language, botany, agriculture, livestock and wild animals, holiday traditions, traditional cuisine, and more!
 Because of him (and our fantastic chef, who constantly created ample and delicious meals for us with only very basic camp equipment), we came out of our trip with a much richer understanding of the land.
 We can’t recommend this crew enough!

 The Lares Trek is really great!
 I feel like it is a very good alternative for those who are looking for a trekking less crowded than the Inca Trail and less intense than the Salkantay Trek.
 Our guide was really nice and the cook was amazing!!
 Thanks you so much 🙂

 It’s not easy to choose a tour company online when there are literally hundreds to choose from.
 I chose K.B.
 Adventures and I’m glad I did.
 Prior to making a booking I had several inquiries and they answered all my questions promptly.